pwgbots/linny-r/README.md

 Linny-R is developed as a JavaScript package, and requires that **Node.js** is installed on your computer.
 Node.js can be downloaded from https://nodejs.org.
 Make sure that you choose the correct installer for your computer.
 Linny-R is developed using the *current* release.
-Presently (September 2022) this is 18.9.0.
+Presently (October 2022) this is 18.10.0.

 Run the installer and accept the default settings.
 There is **no** need to install the optional Tools for Native Modules.